wbcolon/xPlay/README.md

     * The GStreamer backend crashed on Ubuntu 20.04 for some movies.
 Replacing the library */usr/lib/x86_64-linux-gnu/gstreamer-1.0/libgsta52dec.so* from *streamer1.0-plugins-ugly* with the corresponding library for Ubuntu 20.10 may solve the issue.
+* VLC audio issues
+    * Using VLC on Ubuntu 22.04 can lead to audio stutter after seeking within the movie itself.
+    * A workaround switching audio channels back and forth has been implemented.

 ## Notes